Really-Simple-Plugins/really-simple-ssl/readme.txt

 * Improvement: new react based modal
 * Improvement: menu re-structured
 * Improvement: re-check vulnerability status after core update
+* Improvement: link in the email security notification to the vulnerability page instead of to a general explanation

 = 7.1.3 =
 * October 11th 2023